yarisvt/tyk-docs/tyk-docs/content/concepts/session-meta-data.md

 The meta data field is important, because it can be used in various ways:

-* To inform an admin of the providence of a token
+* To inform an admin of the provenance of a token
 * Values can be injected into headers for upstream services to consume (e.g. a user ID or an email address provided at the time of creation)
 * Values can be used in dynamic JavaScript middleware and Virtual Endpoints for further validation or request modification